-The following drawing shows the Pushbutton Air Valve and its connections.
+The figure to the right details the Pushbutton Air Valve and its connections.

-3. Connect the Air Line Compression Elbow Fitting and the Straight Expander Fitting to the appropriate locations on the Pushbutton Air Valve.
+4. Connect the Air Line Compression Elbow Fitting and the Straight Expander Fitting to the appropriate locations on the Pushbutton Air Valve.

 The elbow fitting connects to the opening labelled CYL.
 The straight fitting to the opening labelled IN.
 See the drawing above.